erlkonig/alienfx/README.md

 * configure
 * configure.ac

-There are included in the repository in the hopes they'll be useful, but replacing the GNUmakefile outright with a simpler approach would also work.
+There are included in the repository in the hopes they'll make it easy to build alienfx without too much effort, but replacing the GNUmakefile outright with a simpler approach would also work.

 The normal product of "make dist" is generally available at the URL below, and includes updating files from the surrounding build system: